DK26/osa-mailer-docs/src/setup-windows.md

 23. The `New Action` window will pop-up
 24. Under the `Program/script:`  textbox, assign the path to where the `osa_mailer.cmd` file is located
    - **Optional:** You can click on the `Browse...` button to locate the `osa_mailer.cmd` file
-25. Click on the `OK` button to the add the action
+25. Click on the `OK` button to add the action

    ![Task Scheduler New Actions](images/windows_task_scheduler/task_scheduler_edit_action.png)